RifeLab/RifeLab.org/_members/sid-malladi.md

   linkedin: https://www.linkedin.com/in/siddharthmalladi/
 ---

-Hi, I'm originally from India and I'm here doing a Master's in Computer Science at Clemson University.
-I have worked mostly with UI/UX Front-End Web Development in my previous roles, but I'm excited to work on Android app development as well!
-My other interests are Generative AI and Product Management.
+Sid is completing his Master's in Computer Science at Clemson University.
+He has mostly worked with UI/UX Front-End Web Development and is working on app development in the Rife Lab.
+He is also interested in generative AI and product management.